Fast Concurrent Primitives Despite Contention: Introduction

 \begin{theorem}[Informal] Given a concurrent deterministic algorithm that uses read/write registers and/or CAS registers, where each operation takes at most $T$ instructions in the worst-case asynchronous shared-memory model (which does not model contention), we can plug in our read/write and CAS registers to obtain an algorithm for the stochastic CRQW model where each operation has high-probability latency $O(T \log P)$. \end{theorem}

 Using this composition theorem and existing constructions, we obtain low-latency implementations of several other synchronization primitives.
-These include load-linked/store-conditional (LL/SC)~\cite{BW20}, fetch-and-increment~\cite{ERW12}, and bounded max registers and counters~\cite{AAC09}.
+These include load-linked/store-conditional (LL/SC) \cite{BW20}, fetch-and-increment~\cite{ERW12}, and bounded max registers and counters~\cite{AAC09}.
 In all cases, the resulting primitive is linearizable and lock-free, and has polylogarithmic latency in the stochastic CRQW model.
+The details of the transformation and applications are given in \cref{sec:applications}.

 Finally, we prove a trade-off between the \emph{space complexity}, the \emph{high-probability latency} and the \emph{expected latency} for a wide class of synchronization primitives, including test-and-set, read/write registers, CAS registers, and more.
-One might initially expect that we can obtain high-probability latency of $O(\log P)$ (as our algorithms do), while simultaneously having much better \emph{expected} latency, perhaps even $O(1)$: The scheduler in our model allows processes to take steps every $O(1)$ time units in expectation, and every $O(\log P)$ steps with high probability, so there is no barrier a priori.
+One might initially expect that we can obtain high-probability latency of $O(\log P)$ (as our algorithms do), while simultaneously having much better \emph{expected} latency, perhaps even $O(1)$: the scheduler in our model allows processes to take steps every $O(1)$ time units in expectation, and every $O(\log P)$ steps with high probability, so there is no barrier a priori.
 However, we show that this is impossible: for an algorithm with space complexity $M$, if any operation terminates within $L$ timesteps with high probability, then the \emph{expected} time to complete an operation is at least $\Omega(\log_{ML} P)$; in particular, if $M,L$ are polylogarithmic in $P$, then the expected time complexity is $\Omega(\log P / \log \log P)$.
 This trade-off applies even under the greedy scheduler (from, e.g.,~\cite{GibbonsMR98b}), and even if each process executes only one operation, initiated at the very beginning of the execution.

 Interestingly, the trade-off does not rule out contention-resolution algorithms that use $\polylog P$ space and have expected latency $\polylog \log P$, but do \emph{not} have low latency with high probability.
 Indeed, we conjecture that such algorithms exist.
 (For example, the trade-off does not rule out CAS registers that use constant memory and have constant expected latency, but the only high-probability guarantee they provide on latency is $O(P^c)$ for some constant $c > 0$.)